 On the eve of Bhai Dooj, sisters prepare dishes/sweets for her brother.
 At the arrival of her brother, she applies tilak to his forehead and performs aarti of his brother.
 She prays for his long life.

 In Bengal, Sisters fast for their brothers and apply tilak over the forehead of her brother made of ghee, chandan&kajal.
 Kheer and coconut Laddoos are amongst the traditional sweets of this festival.

+Nowadays gifts are also shared among brothers and sisters to show love and affection.
 The day and the tradition signify that the brother will protect his sister.
-Also, it shows the sincerest prayers of a sister for his brother long and happy life.
+Also, it shows the sincerest prayers of a sister for his brother’s long and happy life.

 Like Raksha Bandhan, Bhai Dooj celebrates the pious relationship between a brother and sister.
 It is celebrated with different names in different cultures; with some specific rituals.
 In Nepal it is celebrated as Bhai Tika; in Bengal, it is referred to as Bhai Phonta in Gujarat; Maharashtra, Goa is referred to as Bhai Beej/Bhav Beej.

 - Bhai Dooj – In north India, it is also celebrated as Bhaiya dooj.
 In Haryana, basically, a special ritual also followed, dry coconut with klewa tied along its width for worshipping is also used at the time of doing aarti of your brother.

 - Bhai Dwitiya – in some places of Bihar.

 - Bhai Tika – in Nepal; is the last and the most important day of Tihar.
 The Tika(tilak) is colorful, which consists of seven colors and called ‘Saptarangi Tika’ in Nepali.